MingheShen/Ariadne/README.md

         ./GRPO_MAZE/

-    Please indicate this directory for inference and testing.
+    Please indicate this directory or your modified directory for inference and testing.

 - Inference example:

     ```python
     # Perform inference using the native PyTorch engine
-    engine = PtEngine("./GRPO_MAZE/")
+    engine = PtEngine("./GRPO_MAZE/") # or your dir
     infer_request = InferRequest(messages=[{'role': 'user', 'content': 'who are you?'}])
     request_config = RequestConfig(max_tokens=max_new_tokens, temperature=temperature)